developmentseed/cogeo-mosaic/docs/src/advanced/dynamic.md

+**Deprecated**: With rio-tiler 8.0, creating dynamtic mosaic backend doesn't need to be done with the `MosaicJSONBaseBackend`.
+See https://cogeotiff.github.io/rio-tiler/advanced/mosaic_backend/.

-The mosaic backend abstract `BaseBackend` has been designed to be really flexible and compatible with dynamic tiler built for rio-tiler `BaseReader`.
+The mosaic backend abstract `MosaicJSONBaseBackend` has been designed to be really flexible and compatible with dynamic tiler built for rio-tiler `BaseReader`.
 It also enables the creation of `dynamic` mosaic where NO mosaicJSON document really exists.

-The `BaseBackend` ABC class defines that the sub class should:
+The `MosaicJSONBaseBackend` ABC class defines that the sub class should:

 - have a `mosaic_def` object (MosaicJSON) or a path as input
 - have `_read`, `write` and `update` methods defined